 Chief Financial Officer

-The chief financial officer (CFO) is the top-ranked person regarding a company’s finances, so they oversee finances for the entire organization and help other executives make decisions.
+The chief financial officer (CFO) is the top-ranked person regarding a company’s finances.
+They oversee finances for the entire organization and help other executives make decisions.

 >>MORE: See 20 popular careers in finance.